 Children who grow up with books are inspired to dream more, do more, and be more!
 Through Dolly Parton’s Imagination Library, kids in Portage County can receive a free book every month until they’re five years old.
 Kids may add up to 60 books in their personal library!

-Sign your children up today and start building your child’s free personal library!
+Enroll your children today by clicking this link and start building your child’s free personal library!

-United Way of Portage County offers warm thanks to Barb Boltz, Project Director of Student Affairs at Kent State, and all the Kent State University staff and student volunteers who have been donating their time during the spring of 2020 putting the Literacy Kits together.
+United Way of Portage County offers warm thanks to Barb Boltz, Project Director of Student Affairs at Kent State, and Kent State University staff and student volunteers who donate their time putting the Literacy Kits together.

 Encourage Early Grade Reading

 Far too many children in Portage County struggle to read.
 Reading proficiency by the third grade is an essential step toward increasing the number of children who succeed academically and do well in life and career.
 United Way is looking for volunteers to be Reading Role Models, people who can share the love and importance of reading to local students.
 Interested volunteers please complete the Sign-up and Release Forms below.